 At the risk of sounding like your parent, the clothes you wear really will affect how much you enjoy your experience on the water.
-Kayak clothing doesn’t need to be expensive or specialist, and you can still have a great time on the water with the basics.
+Kayak clothing doesn’t need to be expensive or specialist.
+You can still have a great time on the water with the basics.
 To help, we’ve made a list of what you will need and a few extras you should think about before getting started.
 Take a look!

 The basics: